-Alice Springs and the Red Centre is on of Australia’s unique experiences and the Beanie Festival is a great excuse to see the wonders of the Northern Territory.
-Depending on your available time, you can just fly straight in, or take it slow and soak up the country.
+Alice Springs and the Red Centre is one of Australia’s truly unique experiences and the Beanie Festival is a great excuse to see the wonders of the Northern Territory.
+Depending on the time you have available, you can just fly straight in, or take it slow and soak up the country.

 Travel from Adelaide or Darwin on this unique overland railway adventure.
 The changing flora and desert landscape are spectacular.
 Check out the Creative Incentives Tour on the Ghan from Darwin.

 By Bus Greyhound Australia have an enormous network of buses across the country.

 By Car Many enjoy the road trip though the wild interiors of Australia, with many routes, suitable for all kinds of vehicle.

 Alice Springs has a range of accommodation options including including camping, cabins and hostels, hotels and resorts.

 Standard Rooms for $125 per night or Superior rooms for $145 per night.

 In 2016 in partnership with Creative Incentives a tour is on offered on the Ghan from Darwin to Alice.
 Travel in style to the festival!

 A community tour of Titjikala is on offer directly after the festival.
 Enjoy some felt making in this remote community.

 Check out tour offered to Uluru.